 - BCGEU (Vancouver – child care): Represents approximately 245 child care staff at the Vancouver campus.

-- CUPE 116 (main agreement): Represents approximately 2,000 trades, food and custodial workers, parking attendants, engineering technicians, research assistants, campus security patrol, and a few clerical/secretarial positions at the Vancouver campus.
+- CUPE 116 (main agreement): Represents approximately 2,000 trades, food and custodial staff, parking attendants, engineering technicians, research assistants, campus security patrol, and a few clerical/secretarial positions at the Vancouver campus.

 - CUPE 116 (Aquatic Centre): Represents approximately 157 life guards/instructors at the Aquatic Centre at the Vancouver campus.

 - CUPE 2278 (TAs & English Language Instructors in Continuing Studies): Represents approximately 1,600 Teaching Assistants, tutors and markers (Component 1) as well as 68 English language instructors in the English as an Additional Language Institute (Component 2) at the Vancouver campus.

 - CUPE 2950 (including Chan Centre): Represents approximately 1,650 clerical and secretarial staff and library assistants, as well as front of house and back of house staff at the Chan Centre at the Vancouver campus.

 - IUOE 882: Represents approximately 69 maintenance and shift engineers in Building Operations at the Vancouver campus.

 - UBC Faculty Association: Represents 2,900 professors, instructors, lecturers, librarians and program directors (Continuing Studies), as well as 900 sessional faculty, at the Vancouver and Okanagan campuses.